Trench (album): Release and promotion

 Twenty One Pilots first mentioned Dema, the fictional city created by the band, during the 2017 Alternative Press Music Awards when they won the award for Most Dedicated Fanbase.
 Josh Dun collected the award alone and apologized for Tyler Joseph's absence, mentioning that Joseph was "severing ties with Dema", hinting that he was working on an ongoing project.
 On April 21, 2018, fans discovered the URL dmaorg.info hidden in a GIF on the band's webstore.
 This site consisted of a series of cryptic teasers centered around Dema.

 The website also contained many journal entries from Clancy, a fictional character and the protagonist in the band's conceptual world.
 The journal was about his escape from Dema, with entries periodically added over time.
 On July 6, following a journal entry promising that "by morning, everything will be different", the band sent an e-mail containing a GIF of a slightly opened eye to fans who subscribed to their newsletter.
 The band returned to social media on July 9, 2018, with a video of a more opened yellow eye.
 Billboards and murals emblazoned with the band's new logo were put up in numerous cities around the world overnight.
 The next day, the band posted another video of the eye, more open than before, with a muffled version of the intro to "Jumpsuit" playing.
 The song, as well as a second single, "Nico and the Niners" were eventually released on July 11.
-The same day, the band announced their album, "Trench" and revealed its release date.
+The same day, the band announced the title of the album as Trench and revealed its release date.
 The track list for the album was revealed the next month.

 Upon the end of the band's hiatus, Josh Dun was interviewed by Hanuman Welch of Beats 1 about the album's writing process and the band's two new singles.
 On September 5, 2018, Zane Lowe, also of Beats 1, hosted an interview with band member Tyler Joseph in his home studio in Columbus, Ohio, to speak about the band's year-long hiatus, the album, and how it reflected his struggles with insecurity, spirituality, and mental health.